Updated on 3/7/2026, 11:00 AM MST. Any route updates or start time changes will be made here.

 8 am - 3 pm: The route is open.

 12noon - 3 pm: Aarchway Inn Courtyard: Festival Celebration.
-Live music with The Nanites, hot lunch, etc.
+Live music with hot lunch, massage therapists for hire, merchandise sales.

 Aid Station Times.
 View Aid Station Map